omar-elmaria/airflow_local/README.md

 ```

 # 3. Questions?
-If you have any questions or wish to build a scraper for a particular use case, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/omar-elmaria/)
+If you have any questions or wish to build data pipelines for a particular use case, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/omar-elmaria/)